 Mistry Fallahi Lawyers & Business Advisors

-The property marketplace: Funding and owning property in an SMSF
+Funding and owning property in a SMSF: tips and traps

 Mark Rogerson, Managing Director, Rogerson Kenny Business Accountants

-Kasey Macfarlane, Assistant Commissioner, SMSF Segment, Superannuation, Australian Taxation Office and Michael Houlihan, Director, Australian Money Planners
+Kasey Macfarlane, Assistant Commissioner, SMSF Segment, Superannuation, Australian Taxation Office, Michael Houlihan, Director, Australian Money Planners, Peter Hogan, Head of Education and Technical, SMSF Association

 Peter Burgess, General Manager, Technical Services and Education, SuperConcepts